Brprb08/orbital-control-simulator/README.md

 ## Overview
 This project is a real-time orbital mechanics simulator that allows users to visualize, manipulate, and experiment with accurate gravitational physics.
 It includes fully interactive thrust mechanics, trajectory predictions, and scalable time controls to demonstrate how small adjustments affect long-term orbits.

-Built in Unity, it uses Runge-Kutta 4th Order (RK4) integration for accurate physics and GPU acceleration for smooth trajectory rendering.
+Built in Unity, it uses Runge-Kutta 4th Order (RK4) integration for accuracy and GPU acceleration for smooth trajectory rendering.
+Core physics calculations are offloaded to a **C++ DLL**, significantly improving performance.

 ---

 ## Key Features

-### Full N-Body Orbital Simulation
+### Real-Time N-Body Simulation
-- Each celestial body influences others using Newtonian gravity.
+- Newtonian gravity with all celestial bodies affecting each other dynamically.
-- Runge-Kutta 4th Order (RK4) integration ensures numerical stability over time.
+- RK4 numerical integration ensures long-term orbital stability.
-- Earth remains stationary, but objects like the moon and satellites interact dynamically.
+- Earth remains stationary, but objects like the Moon and satellites interact.

-### C++ DLL Integration for Physics
-- Core physics calculations are offloaded to a C++ DLL using native plugins.
-- Significantly boosts performance by leveraging compiled code for heavy calculations.
-- Reduces CPU overhead, improving simulation stability and frame rates.

-### Real-Time GPU-Accelerated Trajectory Rendering
-- Trajectory visualization is handled on the GPU, reducing CPU overhead.
-- Predicted orbits update dynamically based on real-time inputs.
+### Performance Optimization
+- **C++ DLL Integration:** Handles core physics calculations, reducing CPU load.
+- **GPU-Accelerated Trajectories:** Offloads visualization to the GPU for better performance.

-### Interactive Thrust Mechanics
+### Orbital Maneuvering & Thrust Mechanics
-- Apply prograde, retrograde, radial, and lateral burns to modify orbits.
+- Prograde, retrograde, radial, and lateral burns for orbit adjustments.
-- Mass-based force scaling for realistic physics.
+- Realistic mass-based thrust scaling.
+- Dynamic computation of apogee, perigee, and orbital period.

-### Multiple Camera Modes
+### Camera & Visualization
-- Track Camera: Follows a selected celestial body with velocity and altitude readouts.
+- **Track Camera:** Follow a selected object with live velocity and altitude readouts.
-- Free Camera: Roam the scene, place new objects, and analyze trajectories.
+- **Free Camera:** Move freely, place new objects, and analyze orbits.

-### Time Control and Scaling
+### Time Control & Scaling
-- Adjust time scale from real-time to 100x.
+- Adjust time scale (**1x to 100x**).
-- Pause and resume simulation without resetting orbits.
+- Pause and resume without resetting orbits.

-### Advanced Orbital Interactions
-- Computes apogee and perigee dynamically.
-- Supports orbital decay, close encounters, and gravity assists.

 ---